1eyeITguy/1eyeITguy.github.io/_posts/2025-08-16-osdcloud-v2-getting-started.md

 # OSDCloud Setup: One Script Does It All

-Setting up OSDCloud v2 involves multiple components and dependencies that need to work together seamlessly.
-Rather than walking through each manual installation step, I've created a comprehensive automation script that handles the entire workspace setup process.
+Setting up OSDCloud v2 involves multiple components and dependencies that need to work together.
+Rather than walking through each manual installation step, I've created an automation script that handles the entire workspace setup process.

-This is a complete, tested automation solution that takes you from a fresh Windows system to a fully functional OSD.Workspace development environment.
+This is an automation solution that takes you from a fresh Windows system to a fully functional OSD.Workspace development environment.
 A complete step-by-step guide can be found on the official Wiki - https://github.com/OSDeploy/OSD.Workspace/wiki

 ## What Exactly Is OSDCloud v2 (OSD.Workspace)?

 **OSDCloud v2 (OSD.Workspace) is a community-driven PowerShell framework** that revolutionizes Windows deployment automation.
 Think of it as your complete deployment toolkit - from creating custom boot images to managing drivers, all through clean PowerShell workflows.

-### Why OSDCloud v2 Matters:

-- **Zero-Touch Deployments**: Fully automated Windows installations
-- **Multiple Deployment Methods**: Works with USB, or WDS for PXE booting
-- **PowerShell Native**: No proprietary tools or complex GUIs to learn
-- **Community Driven**: Active development with enterprise-grade features
-- **Extensible**: Easy to customize for your specific requirements

-> **Full Documentation**: Complete project documentation is available at the [OSD.Workspace Wiki](https://github.com/OSDeploy/OSD.Workspace/wiki).
-I'll reference specific pages throughout this guide.

 ## Why Automate the Setup Process?